-How do you actually go on to have a lifestyle of your dreams, to sleep when you want to get up, earn what you want to earn, travel when you want to travel, do what you want to do, live your dreams the way you want to live your dreams all while making a difference in the world, changing people's lives in undoubtedly the most fulfilling occupation on planet Earth?
+So how do you actually go on to have a lifestyle of your dreams?
+How do you create a lifestyle where you sleep and get up when you want, earn what you want to earn, travel when you want to travel, do what you want to do, live your dreams the way you want to live your dreams, all while making a difference in the world by changing people's lives in undoubtedly the most fulfilling occupation on planet Earth?

 How do you make that transition?
 What is the actual process behind the whole thing?

-What we've found over all the years we've been doing this (we've been running this company now for just over eight and a half years & I've been coaching for over 11 and a half years).
-During that time, I've found that most successful coaches out there have chosen one of five different ways to kiss their day job goodbye, and go on to be either a part time or a full time coach.
+What we've found over all the years that we've been doing this is that most successful coaches out there have chosen one of these five different ways to kiss their day job goodbye and go on to be either a part-time or a full-time life coach.

-Either way, they're out there making a difference and changing people's lives.
+Either way, they're out there making a difference and changing people's lives for the better.

 Risk Tolerance Profile

 Every human being out there has a Risk Tolerance Profile.
-What a Risk Tolerance Profile allows you to do is work out exactly how much risk you can handle at any given time before the stress of that risk becomes too much and causes what we call distress inside the system.
+What it allows you to do is work out exactly how much risk you can handle at any given time before the stress of that risk becomes too much and causes what we call distress inside the system.

-Let's have a look at what your Risk Tolerance Profile is going to allow you to do out of these five things:
+Let's have a look at what your Risk Tolerance Profile is going to allow you to do out of these five strategies: